Tampa Environmental Site assessment

 Findings and Recommendations

-In the final section of our Tampa environmental site assessment report, we summarize all recognized environmental conditions (RECs) or other concerns identified during the assessment.
+In the last part of our Tampa environmental site assessment report, we summarize the recognized environmental conditions (RECs).
+We also address other concerns found during the assessment.
 We also provide recommendations in this section.

 If we do not identify any RECs, we will not likely recommend a Phase II ESA.
-However, if we find any RECs, a Phase II ESA becomes necessary to assess the extent of contamination on the site.
+If we find any RECs, you’ll need a Phase II ESA.
+This will help us understand how much contamination is on the site.

 Contact Us Today for ESAs and Remediation Solutions

-Our turnkey services take you through every step of the process, from the initial site assessment to the performance of remediation services.
+Our complete services guide you through each step.
+We start with the site assessment and end with remediation services.
 We’ll be with you throughout the journey to site closure and get you on your way to a smooth sale or code-compliant construction.
 Let us put our expertise to work for you.
 Contact us today for more information.